 The Anscombe Centre holds regular national and international conferences.
 Along with other educational events, the Anscombe Centre hosts a research seminar in Oxford and a forum for junior healthcare professionals and students in London.

-From January 2014, the Anscombe Centre will be providing a series of 6 lectures to medical and healthcare students in London.
+From January to March 2014 the Anscombe Centre provided a series of 6 lectures to medical and healthcare students in London.
 For more details, please contact David Jones at firstname.lastname@example.org

 The Moral Philosophy of Elizabeth Anscombe.